 Some Christians may feel guilty over the amount of possessions they have, especially since there are so many needy people in the world.
-Alistair Begg teaches us that earthly riches are an expression of God’s kindness, but it is the misuse of wealth that the Bible warns against.
-When we find security in our earthly treasures instead of our heavenly treasure, we have turned away from the only thing that will last forever – our union with Christ.
+Alistair Begg teaches us that earthly riches are an expression of God’s kindness, but the Bible warns against the misuse of wealth.
+When we find security in our earthly treasures instead of our heavenly treasure, we have turned away from the only thing that will last forever: our union with Christ.

 1Come now, you rich, weep and howl for the miseries that are coming upon you.
 2Your riches have rotted and your garments are moth-eaten.
 3Your gold and silver have corroded, and their corrosion will be evidence against you and will eat your flesh like fire.
 You have laid up treasure in the last days.
 4Behold, the wages of the laborers who mowed your fields, which you kept back by fraud, are crying out against you, and the cries of the harvesters have reached the ears of the Lord of hosts.
 5You have lived on the earth in luxury and in self-indulgence.
 You have fattened your hearts in a day of slaughter.
 6You have condemned and murdered the righteous person.
 He does not resist you.